marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ## Notes for Next Session

+* Create tokens
+* Create guard/cultist tokens
+* Fill out visual aids for Krezk
+* Get more battle/Vallaki/character theme music
 * Have Orin do History checks as they come across stuff on the road
-* Get more battle/Vallaki/character theme music
-* Create tokens
-* Find visual aids for special events
-* Add https://i.4pcdn.org/x/1525144668250.jpg to Old Bonegrinder Visual Aid
-* Figure out where the fuck Jared is at
-* Add https://i.4pcdn.org/x/1525144668250.jpg to Old Bonegrinder Visual Aid